kikyoicecream/SillyTavern-Tracker/README.md

-Here's an improved version of your README that keeps your original structure but refines clarity and detail for each section:

----

 # SillyTavern Tracker Extension

 An extension for SillyTavern that provides a customizable tracking feature to monitor character interactions and story elements, enhancing the depth and continuity of your storytelling.